luman-studio/luman-spooner/README.md

 | propplacer JSON | [RedEM:RP propplacer](https://github.com/RedEM-RP/redemrp_propplacer) JSON database | Yes | No |
 | Spooner Backup | Backup of all spooner databases | Yes | Yes |

-To export, select the desired format and click **Export**.
-The output will be displayed in the text box, and you can copy it to save it to an external file.
+To export, select the format and click **Export**.
+Copy the output from the text box to save it.

-To import, paste the input into the text box, select the appropriate format, and click **Import**.
-Objects imported will be added to your current database.
+To import, paste the input into the text box, select the format, and click **Import**.
+Imported objects are added to your current database.

-Entering a URL of a JSON/XML file in the **Import from URL** field and clicking **Import** allows you to import from external web sources, such as pastebin.com, without needing to copy and paste.
-Be sure that the URL points to the raw version of the file when using such services.
+Enter a URL of a JSON/XML file in the **Import from URL** field and click **Import** to import from an external source (e.g. pastebin.com).
+Make sure the URL points to the raw version of the file.

 # Credits

 Original repository https://github.com/kibook/spooner